mongodb/specifications/source/retryable-writes/retryable-writes.rst

       * - ExceededTimeLimit
         - 262

-  - a server response with a write concern error response containing any of the previously listed codes
+  - a mongod response with any of the previously listed codes in the ``writeConcernError.code`` field.

+  Drivers MUST NOT add a RetryableWriteError label based on the following:

+  - any ``writeErrors[].code`` fields in a mongod or mongos response

+  - the ``writeConcernError.code`` field in a mongos response

   The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See